(Article last updated: June 27, 2017)

 The 4 theme parks, 2 water parks, and Disney Springs aren't the only things to see at Disney World; there are also a couple of dozen Disney World resorts you might want to spend some time touring during your trip (especially if they are convenient to where you're already planning to be).

-Today, I have some touring ideas for how to incorporate hotel visits into your trip, what to do at each one (many activities are free) and how to get there using Disney transportation.
+Today we have some ideas on how to tour Disney World resorts, including what to do at each one (many activities are even free!), and how to get there using Disney transportation.